 Outside of his relationship with Daria, Tom's portrayal still varies.
 A number of writers show him being a good person and/or an ally of Daria's.
 Others have criticised Tom for being dull and not having much to him beyond being "the boyfriend", claiming he wasn't fleshed out enough.
 The Angst Guy has usually shown Tom as being weak, attempting to do the right thing but backing out or getting it wrong; on the Daria Fandom Blog, he also once remarked Tom had been punished for The Kiss by having to date Daria, which he viewed as being a source of pain and frustration for Tom.

 Is Muttley secretly on Yankee Doodle Pigeon's side?
 Is he really a mole, planted to foil the Vulture Squadron's plans from within?
-Perhaps the US military figured that a dog—albiet an egotistical, snickering glory-hound—would be an ideal spy to bungle Vulture Squadron's counter-intelligence.
+Perhaps the US military figured that a dog - albeit an egotistical, snickering glory-hound- would be an ideal spy to bungle Vulture Squadron's counter-intelligence.
 Notice episodes like "Operation Anvil," where Muttley single-handedly botches the squadron's plan to flatten the pigeon and then remains in the air for the rest of the episode, having a snicker at Dick Dastardly's expense.

 Come to think of it, maybe Klunk is a mole instead of or in addition to Muttley!
 All those weird sound effects are really his way of saying, "Ha ha!
 I'm trying to put one over on you by designing killer planes that don't work!"
 Zilly, meanwhile, pretends to know what Klunk's talking about to cover his behind.

-Dexter from Dexter's Laboratory has awkward social tendencies, which may be a result of his having Asperger's Syndrome.
+Dexter has awkward social tendencies, which may be a result of his having Asperger's Syndrome.
 He is a genius, but he doesn't seem to have a basic understanding of things outside book smarts and the like.
 He apparently is unable to have much of an imagination about anything.

-There are also some that content (especially considering the ending of the movie Ego Trip) that Dexter is a Villain Protagonist and Dee Dee is the real hero.
+There are also some that contend (especially considering the ending of the movie Ego Trip) that Dexter is a Villain Protagonist and Dee Dee is the real hero.

 Is the Pointy-Haired Boss in the animated adaptation of Dilbert phenomenally stupid, or just vastly ignorant because of a sociopathic lack of interest in anything that isn't himself?
 It doesn't help that his voice actor said he didn't know if he was stupid, or stupid like a fox.

-Dora the Explorer is a brave girl whose careless parents let her freely roam a dangerous jungle or an imaginative little girl with her stuffed animals using puddles and a sandbox to keep herself entertained in her backyard.
+Is Dora is a brave girl whose careless parents let her freely roam a dangerous jungle or an imaginative little girl with her stuffed animals using puddles and a sandbox to keep herself entertained in her backyard?
 She is either surrounded by friends that are always there for her or only has one friend and he only hangs out with her because they are cousins.

 Sgt Blob can range anywhere from a Smug SnakeDrill Sergeant Nasty to a somewhat delirious Father to His Men.
 His treatment of Frizz and Nug ranges from abusive and self aggrandizing to desperately trying to keep their stupidity and laziness from triggering Zordrak's anger onto them, while his overzeal towards the Noops just to preserve the hides of him and his men isn't much greater than that of vice versa (who send children to stop Zordrak and have nonchalantly doomed the fate of endless Urpneys for the sake of maintaining good dreams).

 Kankers are very prone to this, due to their canon flatness.
-Are they just bullies tormenting everyone for kicks, or is it a Jerkass Façade, built because of (implied) abuse and poverty they had faced earlier in their lives?
+Are they just bullies tormenting everyone for kicks, or is it a facade due to (implied) abuse and poverty early in their lives?
 Do they care about the Eds, and if yes, to what extent?

-Is Plank evil (and alive) or just a piece of wood who only lives in Johnny's head?
+Is Plank alive or just a piece of wood who only lives in Johnny's head?
+If he is alive, is his apparent grudge against the Eds evidence of a cruel streak, or an understandable response to their antics?

-Is Edd gay, bisexual, or is he just socially awkward?
-Is he naturally girly or did his parents raise him that way deliberately as a means to control him?
+Is Edd gay, bisexual, or is he just too socially awkward to not understand that boys generally don't show affection to each other the way he does?
+For that matter, is he naturally girly or did his parents raise him that way deliberately as a means to control him?

 Is Eddy the most generous kid in town?
 Whenever he gets money the first thing he thinks of are his friends, and that's why he scams.
 The other kids have money, even his friends, but won't buckle in a cent no matter the circumstance.